-It is not advocated that you write program you want in machine language instead of high level language.
+It is not advocated that someone writes program in machine language instead of high level language.
 A program used for calculating averages is a simple one when written in high level language, but a machine language version would take a lot more effort.
 The study of machine language today is good for the understanding of how computers handles data and instructions.

 Further discussion on machine language and machine instructions in particular will be discuss in details in Module 2.